Stare Dolno

 Stare Dolno is a village in the administrative district of Gmina Markusy, within Elbląg County, Warmian-Masurian Voivodeship, in northern Poland.
-It lies approximately 6 km south-east of Markusy, 11 km south of Elbląg, and 75 km west of the regional capital Olsztyn.
 It is situated on the Dzierzgoń River.

 In October–November 1831, various Polish infantry and artillery units, engineer corps and sappers of the November Uprising stopped in the village and its environs on the way to their internment places.